Notice of Attendance

 - that remuneration for the auditors shall be paid in accordance with approved invoices; and

-- that the following members of the Board of Directors shall be re-elected: Johan Ljungberg (also re-elected as Chairman of the Board of Directors), Simon de Château, Sune Dahlqvist, Hanna Graflund Sleyman, Anna Hallberg and Erik Langby.
+- that the following members of the Board of Directors shall be re-elected: Johan Ljungberg (also re-elected as Chairman of the Board of Directors), Simon de Château, Anna Hallberg, Erik Langby and Sara Laurell, and that Conny Fogelström shall be elected as new member of the Board of Directors.
+Sune Dahlqvist has declined re-election.

 The Board of Directors proposes the following Guidelines for remuneration of the Senior Executives of the Company.